zeng-tao/LCGen/README.md

 ## News

 📄 Paper Submitted to NeurIPS 2024.
+Anonymous URL for review.

 🔥 Code will be available if accepted.